Чрезмерное увлечение имплантами в Cyberpunk 2077 будет иметь последствия

 you need them to recharge your Soulcube, the only weapon that can

-damage the final boss.
+.
 There are also some armor and a small amount

 of ammo lying around.
 Note that the boss can only be harmed by the